MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

 This article describes subscription order management in Microsoft Dynamics 365 Intelligent Order Management.

 Intelligent Order Management has the capability to handle subscription orders, giving customers the flexibility to have their orders fulfilled on a regular basis.
-The order frequency can be specifed at the product level.
+The order frequency can be specified at the product level.

-With appropiate subscription order management, retailers can get the following benefits:
+With appropriate subscription order management, retailers can get the following benefits:

 - Increased customer loyalty with a strong customer base.
 - Predictable recurring revenue.